 We recognise the importance of building new affordable homes, however the proportion of affordable housing in this scheme needs to be balanced against the costs and complexity of restoring the Grade II* listed Town Hall and finding a financially sustainable long term future for the building.
 At present, affordable housing remains subject to viability.
 A full viability assessment (which sets out the costs of bringing forward the site for development) has been submitted as part of the planning submission.
 It will be scrutinised by an independent assessor appointed by Haringey Council.
 Crouch End (FEC) Ltd will continue to look at balancing the needs for the Town Hall with other needs such as affordable housing and will be speaking with the council on the viability as part of the planning submission.

 In late July 2017 we submitted a planning application to Haringey Council for consideration.
-Assuming planning consent is granted, work on site could start as early as spring 2018.
+Assuming planning consent is granted, work on site would start in 2018.
 This should enable the restored building to open by spring 2020.

 Our research and experience as a hotel operator shows there is demand for hotel rooms in Crouch End.
 Combined with the increased investment in Alexandra Palace to make it an even bigger events destination and the prospect of a thriving arts offer at Hornsey Town Hall, we are confident a hotel will work at this location.